Glenn Highway between Sheep Mountain and Eureka. Photo by Logan Maddox.

 More on Driving in Alaska

-The major highways between Seward, Anchorage, Denali Park, and Fairbanks are all paved and easily traveled in the summer by any type of vehicle.
-Maximum speed limits range from 55 to 65 mph.
-Highways are mostly paved with one lane of travel in each direction.
-Less traveled roads in Alaska are generally in good shape.
-Fuel is more expensive the further away you are from Anchorage.
+The primary highways between Seward, Anchorage, Denali Park, and Fairbanks are all paved and easily traveled in the summer by any type of vehicle.
+Gravel highways are generally in good shape, but they are remote with both fuel and auto assistance many, many miles away.
+Fuel is more expensive here, and especially so the further away you are from Anchorage.
 If you plan to do a lot of driving in Alaska, the Alaska Milepost is an invaluable resource to have with you as you travel Alaska.

 Show Less